SenchaProSvcs/ExtSpect/ReadMe.txt

 MOVED THIS TO A UX FOLDER
-uxExtSpect
+moved StringOf to uxExtSpect.util.StringOf

-move StringOf to uxExtSpect.util.StringOf
+new namespace uxExtSpect
 Note: this.addCssLinkElement( '../ux/extspect/resources/extspect.css' );

 Release notes for ExtSpect